Scholarships

 Applicants will be notified of the outcome of their application, to the email address provided on the application form, within 20 working days of the close of applications.

-By accepting the Indigenous Scholarship, recipients acknowledge that they accept the terms and conditions outlined above as well as the general terms and conditions noted in the General Information section.
+By accepting the First Nations Scholarship, recipients acknowledge that they accept the terms and conditions outlined above as well as the general terms and conditions noted in the General Information section.

 To apply please fill-in the Scholarship Application select “equity-based scholarship”